Nicolasalx/R-Type/README.md

 ## Project Purpose

 This project is a game engine built using an Entity-Component-System (ECS) architecture, offering scalability and flexibility for managing game objects and systems.
 Included around this engine is an existing implementation of the classic R-Type arcade game with a focus on multiplayer gameplay.

+## Epitech Warning

+This is a warning to all epitech students:
+We recall you that being a copycat at EPITECH will not bring you any good.
+Copying is totally banned at EPITECH and by not respecting this rule you can be scolded.

 ## Requirements / Supported Platforms